BradleyCodeU/bradleycodeu.github.io/_apcsp/scratch/009RacingGame.md

 title: Racing Game
 ---

-Download this starter project: [Starter for Scratch v3](https://drive.google.com/uc?export=download&id=1Wmks4TXO19Z0Qe_1jkIFJQ_mFmmQw0FJ)
+Download this starter project: [Starter for Racing Game](https://drive.google.com/uc?export=download&id=1Wmks4TXO19Z0Qe_1jkIFJQ_mFmmQw0FJ)

 Open a new Scratch project, then click the "File" menu and "Load From Your Computer" to upload the starter file.
 Click "OK" when Scratch asks if you want to replace contents of the current project.

 Create a two player racing game.
-When left is pressed, **rotate to the left**.
-When right is pressed, **rotate right**.
-When up is pressed **move forward** in whatever direction you are facing.
+When left is pressed, *rotate to the left*.
+When right is pressed, *rotate right*.
+When up is pressed *move forward* in whatever direction you are facing.

 Slow a player down if they are touching the green grass.

-Players must **NOT** be able to simply turn around and touch the finish line.
-You must do *something* to prevent this.
+Players *MUST NOT* be able to simply turn around and touch the finish line.
+You must do *something* to prevent players from cheating like this.

 Make three new sprites:
 - a finish line